⚙️ Modding

 The Modules_Editor.SC2Mod is also available in (10)trymemode.stormmap/base.stormdata/Modules/ and can be opened in SC2 Editor.
 However, due to compatibility issues between SC2 Editor and Heroes (some functions and variables do not exist in both environments, or have incompatible signatures)

-IMPORTANT: Do not apply the following instructions to LibModuleLoader.galaxy or Module Loader in SC2 Editor, as doing so will break the entire modding setup.
+Do not apply the following instructions for LibModuleLoader.galaxy or Module Loader in SC2 Editor, this will break the entire modding setup.**

 Modifying Current Library Files: